funnything1/Jellyfin-Custom-Links/README.md

 ![image](https://github.com/funnything1/Jellyfin-Custom-Links/assets/69848819/48debc98-8fc4-4be6-95c7-e2c91644303d)
 ![image](https://github.com/funnything1/Jellyfin-Custom-Links/assets/69848819/8cd11a01-307d-42cc-bfc5-e44c72f33ea9)

-# Notes
+# Making changes persistant in docker
 Since i am using docker any changes i make wont be persistant so i will need to move each of my edited files to another location then link them in the docker.
-I accomplished moving the files outside of the docker environment by using scp
+I accomplished moving the files outside of the docker environment by using scp into another location then linking the new location to where they are inside of docker

 I am using truenas but it would be similar for any docker compose

 ![image](https://github.com/funnything1/Jellyfin-Custom-Links/assets/69848819/91a7726a-1833-49e6-976e-4a4eef0bf4c5)

+# Notes:
+These changes are only able to be used inside of jellyfin web and none of these changes will affect jellfin media player or any dedicated jellyfin app.

+They will however affect the iphone and andriod jellyfin apps which is nice.